pivotal-cf/docs-service-backup/index.html.md

 <a id="adding-service"></a>
 #### Adding service backups to your service deployment

 Shown below is an template manifest, adding an S3 backup destination to a Redis service deployment.
-For further information on changing the backup destination, see [link].
+For further information on changing the backup destination, see [link](#backup-destinations).

 ```yml
 ---